aws/karpenter-provider-aws/designs/odcr.md

 In practicality, that larger capacity reservation could have been used for other work -- perhaps on another cluster, but may have been held by a single pod that prevented Karpenter from consolidating it.

 To solve for this edge case, we won't model the pricing of capacity reservations as `0` but as a "near-0" value.
-We'll divide the existing price of the on-demand offering by 1000 to represent a price that is less than every other instance type offering, but still maintains the relative ordering of on-demand instance types.
+We'll divide the existing price of the on-demand offering by 10,000,000 to represent a price that is less than every other instance type offering, but still maintains the relative ordering of on-demand instance types.

+_NOTE: To contrive the number we use here, we can take the most expensive hourly rate for an on-demand instance ($407.68 for the `u7in-32tb.224xlarge`) and the least expensive hourly rate for a spot instnace ($0.0015 for `t4g.nano`) to calculate `407.68/0.0015 = 271,787`).
+We then add some buffer to this number with a couple orders of magnitude to get to `10,000,000`_

 In practice, this means that if a user has two capacity reservation offerings available: one for a `c6a.48xlarge` and another for a `c6a.large`, where we launch into the `c6a.48xlarge` first, we will still be able to consolidate down to the `c6a.large` when pods are scaled back down.